 Not all printers are created equal.
 Unless it’s the only one you have access to… then that’s definitely an awesome one!
 But seriously, some are better than others.
 I find that to most people, when these are printed out the differences are so subtle that they don’t notice (or even care to notice!) them.

-Typically I find an inkjet will produce a better result but I use both.
-Inkjets print more vividly and are better for photographs.
+For the type of printing required for items in the printables library, typically I find an inkjet will produce a better result but I use both.
+Inkjets print more vividly and are better for photographs and colours.
+Laser printers tend to be more suited to documents and text.
 Having said that, I currently only have access to colour laser printers and these work fine as this is all I have.

 You also don’t necessarily need an expensive printer.
 I had a cheap inkjet photo printer that did an amazing job (sadly it has gone to printer Heaven now).
 I also have a colour laser printer multifunction centre which really doesn’t do as a good job.
 Sometimes it’s memory just doesn’t have the capacity to remember high image content so it can struggle.
 I also often use my parent’s much better quality colour laser printer which actually does do a pretty good job.